dbvb2k/DBVB-ERAV3-S25/README_GMAIL.md

 This MCP server integrates with Gmail to enable sending, removing, reading, drafting, and responding to emails.

+> **Original Project**: This documentation is based on the [Gmail MCP Server](https://github.com/jasonsum/gmail-mcp-server) by Jason Sum.
+This code base is used to send emails in my project.

 > Note: This server enables an MCP client to read, remove, and send emails.
 However, the client prompts the user before conducting such activities.

 ## Components